nightconcept/any2/README.md

 [![OpenSSF Scorecard](https://api.scorecard.dev/projects/github.com/nightconcept/NightEngine/badge)](https://scorecard.dev/viewer/?uri=github.com/nightconcept/NightEngine)

 > [!WARNING]
->⚠️ WORK IN PROGRESS - NOT FOR PRODUCTION USE ⚠️
+>WORK IN PROGRESS - NOT FOR PRODUCTION USE
+>
 >This project is currently in active development and is considered highly experimental.
 APIs are subject to change, and features may be incomplete or unstable.
 It is not recommended for use in production environments.

 A cross-platform C# game engine built on top of SDL3.